Neotsengjd/Distribute_Final/README.md

 This is a simple ticketing system.
 Using the distributed architecture of Zookeeper, We applied Zookeeper not just as a database tool, but also for server load balancing to prevent crashes due to server overload.

 # Activate Zookeeper server
-After downloding the apache-zookeeper, activate two zookeeper server about:
+After downloding the apache-zookeeper, activate two zookeeper server on two different terminal about:
 ```
 bin/zkServer.sh start-foreground conf1/zoo.cfg
 ```